XiplusChenyu/Online-Notebook-with-Medium-Editor/README.md

 https://youtu.be/COoWM-TbruY

 # Explanations:
-- I did this project as a notebook website, however I didn't implement a user system currently, I might do it in the future.
+- I did this project as a notebook website, however I didn't implement a user system currently, I might do it in the future
 - I use a not smart way using jquery to create the plugin bar.
 The extension already offers two great functions.
 I wrote the rest buttons, and I skip the upload file(it's a fake button since server cannot deal with large file) and use the easiest way to add music, i.e. create href for music